Austin John Winkler: 2018–2021: Hiatus and Demo Slumber Parties

-After wrapping up his fall 2017 tour with Smile Empty Soul and Autum Rove, Winkler put a hiatus on his music career, remaining inactive for over two years and rarely posted updates on his social media accounts with the exception of a couple of posts in January and February 2018, one being a preview clip of a new song he recorded citing that his musical influences growing up was Eminem and Marilyn Manson, the song was originally titled "America Whatever" but was retitled and released as "American Dreams" on June 24, 2022.
+After wrapping up his fall 2017 tour with Smile Empty Soul and Autumn Rove, Winkler put a hiatus on his music career, remaining inactive for over two years and rarely posted updates on his social media accounts with the exception of a couple of posts in January and February 2018, one being a preview clip of a new song he recorded citing that his musical influences growing up was Eminem and Marilyn Manson, the song was originally titled "America Whatever" but was retitled and released as "American Dreams" on June 24, 2022.

 Winkler announced in March 2020 that he was once again writing and recording new music for his debut solo album.
 On March 13, 2020, he announced he would be hosting a "Demo Slumber Party" on his Instagram account where he would be streaming the full-length demos of a few solo songs of his he had previously shared on social media years before.
 The tracks were, "Phoneline To Heaven", "America Whatever", a new song he just finished writing titled "SuperJaded" and a surprise bonus of Tina Turner's hit song "What's Love Got To Do With It", the songs were available on March 14, 2020, via his Instagram account and were removed after 24 hours.

 Throughout the spring and early summer of 2020 Winkler hosted a handful of more "Demo Slumber Parties", streaming full-length demos of several more previously unreleased demo songs via his Instagram which included the tracks "Sleep Through My Pain", "Love Ain't Nothin'", "Dreams", "Maniac", "Back In The Day", "Control" and "Hey Love".
 The songs have since been removed from his social media pages.

-In the summer of 2020, while in quarantine from the Covid-19 Pandemic, Winkler released several Instagram live videos confirming he is in the studio and working on new music, hopefully, to be released later this year.
+In the summer of 2020, while in quarantine from the COVID-19 Pandemic, Winkler released several Instagram live videos confirming he is in the studio and working on new music, hopefully, to be released later this year.
 One of the tracks Austin played in the Instagram Live videos was a new fully recorded and finished song titled "Georgia".
 A few other tracks have been played but unnamed and unreleased.